awaragi/mocha-testrail-reporter/README.md

 ## Usage

-Add reporter to the `cypress.json`:
+Add reporter to your `cypress.json`:

 ```json
 ...